 Why use an Atmos system?

-Atmos Pipe was originally developed for use at Shell, thus the system has always had the challenges of the oil industry at the forefront of its development.
-Since its creation over 20 years ago the system has been installed on over 700 pipelines globally.
-The company’s oil customers include BP, Exxonmobil, Shell, Total, and Petrobras.
+Atmos Pipe was originally developed for use at Shell.
+Thus the system has always had the challenges of the oil industry at the forefront of its development.
+Since its creation over 20 years ago, the system has been installed on over 700 pipelines globally.
+The company’s oil customers include BP, ExxonMobil, Shell, Total, and Petrobras.
 The company continues to make innovations in leak detection technology, such as the introduction of Atmos Wave and Atmos Wave Flow.

 Also available is a range of powerful and user friendly tools to assist operators in monitoring their lines.
 Whatever the reason, operators can be sure they will be receiving a field proven, state of the art system when they choose an Atmos product.
 Most systems are also software based, so can be applied to any pipeline without the need to make any physical changes to the existing infrastructure.
-This makes them easy to retro-fit, and simple to expand as the pipelines grow.
+This makes them easy to retrofit, and simple to expand as the pipelines grow.

 Atmos has the following products for the oil industry:

 This suite of products provides information about the leak size, location and amount of product lost when a leak or theft event occurs on a pipeline.
-Atmos technologies use a variety of field tested methods including flow balance, rarefaction wave, model-based methods and pressure step to provide the most effective and efficient leak and theft detection and location.
+Atmos technologies use a variety of field-tested methods including flow balance, rarefaction wave, model-based methods and pressure step to provide the most effective and efficient leak and theft detection and location.

-Atmos Simulation Suite has a range of powerful and user friendly tools to assist operators in monitoring their lines.
+Atmos Simulation Suite has a range of powerful and user-friendly tools to assist operators in monitoring their lines.
 It can provide online systems with the ability to forecast operating conditions and offline simulations for design, tuning, training and a surge analysis module.

-Pipeline pigs or scrapers are used frequently either to maintain the efficiency of the infrastructure or inspect its integrity.
+Pipeline pigs or scrapers are frequently used either to maintain the efficiency of the infrastructure or inspect its integrity.
 Atmos Pig monitors the progress of pigs from the launcher through to the receiver.
 It gives accurate and up-to-date locations and estimated arrival time to intermediate stations along the pipeline.
 This ensures the operator can accurately plan operations as the pig passes through the pipeline.